-The extent to which 340B covered entities receive duplicate discounts from pharmaceutical manufacturers who participate in the Medicaid Drug Rebate Program (MDRP) is widely documented.
+The extent to which 340B covered entities receive duplicate discounts from pharmaceutical manufacturers who take part in the Medicaid Drug Rebate Program (MDRP) is widely documented.

 The Medicaid Exclusion File

-The Health Resources and Services Administration (HRSA) established the 340B Medicaid Exclusion File (MEF) as The mechanism to assist 340B covered entities and states in the prevention of duplicate discounts for drugs subject to Medicaid rebates.
+The Health Resources and Services Administration (HRSA) established the 340B Medicaid Exclusion File (MEF) as The mechanism to aid 340B covered entities and states to prevent duplicate discounts for drugs subject to Medicaid rebates.

 A 2016 report published by the Office of Inspector General (OIG) also indicates drug manufacturers pay rebates for drugs sold at 340B discounted prices.
 This is particularly true in Medicaid managed care (MMC).
 To be clear, this is illegal.
 Fortunately, a technology start-up is helping drug manufacturers protect their inventory.